Sábado Gigante: The car games, a.k.a. "Final de Automóvil"

 This game is similar to The Price Is Right's "Any Number" pricing game.
 Contestants can call out digits one at a time, revealing them in the retail prices of four prizes on the gameboard, and wins the first prize whose price is completely revealed.
-A gameboard contains spaces representing five digits in the price of a car, four digits in the price of a trip anywhere in the world (mainly a Spanish-speaking country, usually Mexico or Central America), four digits representing an amount of money that is valued at more than $1,000 (similar to a piggy bank), and three digits in the price of a smaller prize (usually a Polaroid camera and it's corresponding film due to their sponsorship).
+A gameboard contains spaces representing five digits in the price of a car, four digits in the price of a trip anywhere in the world (mainly a Spanish-speaking country, usually within Latin America or, occasionally, the country of that week's La Cámara Viajera segment), four digits representing an amount of money that is valued at more than $1,000 (similar to a piggy bank), and three digits in the price of a smaller prize (usually a Polaroid One Step or Spectra camera and its corresponding film due to their sponsorship).
 The first digit in the price of the car is revealed at the beginning of the game (a rule implemented after cars valued at more than $10,000 were used in the game).
 Another game, similar to The Price Is Right's "One Away" and "Race Game" pricing games, had contestants try to rearrange a wrong price to the correct one within a 30-second time limit, in which the contestant wins the car and various other prizes if they get the correct price (representing the total retail value of all prizes).
-In 1999, the contestant had 60 seconds (later 40 seconds in 2006) to re-arrange these songs from each artist or as well cities/capitol from each country.
+In 1999, the contestant had 60 seconds (later 40 seconds in 2006), while also guessing the correct items (e.g. pictures of actors/actresses/singers, songs from each artist, cities/capitol from each country, athletes of a specific sport, etc.).
 If there is less than 6 right, the contestant can try again to rearrange.
 However, if the contestant successfully gets all 6 right before time expires, the contestant wins the car and $6,000.